-Jim Goettsch is the chairman of Goettsch Partners and co-design director, responsible for developing the firm’s design talent and leading the direction and quality of design for major projects.
+Jim Goettsch is the chairman of Goettsch Partners, responsible for developing the firm’s design talent and leading the direction and quality of design for major projects.

 Jim brings more than 40 years of professional experience.
 He has personally directed and has been involved in all phases of design and construction for buildings throughout the Americas, Asia, Europe, the Middle East, and Africa.
 His experience includes high-rise office, hotel, residential and mixed-use developments; corporate headquarters facilities; academic and other institutional buildings; master plans; and renovation and repositioning assignments.